Knowledge-JO/HNG-stage-1-number-classification-api/README.md

 ### 400 Bad request

-If a request fails or invalid query param passed
+If invalid query param is passed

 ```json
 {